 We know that trees take in carbon from the air to produce energy for their growth.
-This makes trees natural mitigators of greenhouse gas emissions in the atmosphere.
-More analysis is needed to fully quantify the mitigating impacts of Spokane's tree canopy, but we do have a good sense for the economic benefits trees provide.
+In doing so, they reduce greenhouse gases which are responsible for warming the climate.
+More analysis is needed to fully quantify the climate benefits of Spokane's tree canopy, but we have estimates of other economic benefits trees provide.
 In 2012, the City of Spokane conducted an economic analysis of the City's street trees, and the results are impressive!

 The following are figures for 76,533 street trees inventoried and analyzed for value and benefits in the City of Spokane.
 The information is an especially useful tool to evaluate the condition of our tree population and provide factual foundation for policy and management decisions.
-These 76,533 street trees provided the following benefits in 2012:14
+These 76,533 street trees provided the following benefits in 2012:15

-- \$714,302 is saved annually in reduced heating and cooling costs. - \$75,778 is saved annually in reduction of atmospheric CO2. - \$113,296 is saved annually in air quality improvements. - \$290,602 is saved annually in stormwater mitigation by rain interception and storage. - Trees beautify Spokane, attracting more tourists, and businesses, lowering crime rates, increasing marketability and property values at a value of \$2,850,251 annually.
+- \$714,302 is saved annually in reduced heating and cooling costs. - \$75,778 is saved annually in reduction of atmospheric CO2. - \$113,296 is saved annually in air quality improvements. - \$290,602 is saved annually in stormwater mitigation by rain interception and storage. - The beauty of Spokane's urban forest attracts tourists and businesses, lowers crime rates, increases marketability and property values at a value of \$2,850,251 annually.

 You can calculate the benefits of trees on your property or the right-ofway by using the National Tree Benefit Calculator.
-15
+16